gianu/gianu.github.io/_posts/2014-02-06-stop-stop-using-x-and-move-to-y.markdown

 ---
 layout: post
-title: Why I don't care about the: "Why we stop using X and moved to Y"
+title: Stop stop using X and move to Y
 ---

 Let's face it, every known programming language sucks.
 From C to Go, every existing programming language have their faults.